 within the bin as does not form a matt as cow dung can.

-their garden as an additional source of meat.
+a pig in their garden as an additional source of meat.
 The manure was not usually composted but was dug into the garden soil in the autumn to decompose over the winter for the next spring’s crops.
-Pin manure is best hot composted
+Pin manure is best hot

-manure readily available to the home composter.
-Chicken manure (usually including woodchip or sawdust and/or straw from the bedding) can be used in a layered composting system such as the Indore method or as a layer into a Dalek
+of fresh manure readily available to the home composter.
+Chicken manure (usually including woodchip or sawdust and/or straw from the bedding) can be used in a layered composting system such as the Indore method or as a layer into

-it would burn plants compost overcomes that problem at it should be recognised by the home composter as a valuable resource.
-It also had a reputation of smelling and while this may be true of deep litter chicken houses in which the build-up of faeces and bedding
+fresh it would burn plants compost overcomes that problem at it should be recognised by the home composter as a valuable resource.
+It also had a reputation of smelling and while this may be true of deep litter chicken houses in which the build-up of faeces

 and Guinea pig, Gerbil, and hamster manure.